mavryk-network/flexmasa/src/doc/mini-net.md

 The mini-net Command
 ====================

-MavBox ships with the `mavbox` command-line application; this document deals with the `./mavbox mini-net` sub-command (also available in the Mavryk [repository](https://protocol.mavryk.org/developer/mavbox.html) as `tezos-sandbox mini-net`).
+Mavbox ships with the `mavbox` command-line application; this document deals with the `./mavbox mini-net` sub-command (also available in the Mavryk [repository](https://protocol.mavryk.org/developer/mavbox.html) as `tezos-sandbox mini-net`).